• Skip to primary navigation

 Serving Suggestions

-This pork stir-fry is quite saucy, and the sauce is exquisite, so you'll want to serve it on something that would soak up the sauce.
+This dish is quite saucy, and the sauce is exquisite, so you'll want to serve it on top of something that soaks up the sauce.
 Rice is the traditional choice, but cauliflower rice works just as well.

 Pork stir-fry served on a white plate with chopsticks.